-Habitat: Grows well in well-drained soil in full to part sun.
+Habitat: Grows best in well-drained soil in full to part sun.
 Very drought tolerant.

 Foliage: Feathery aromatic narrow green leaves; evenly distributed along stem; varying degrees of hairiness; larger leaves located at base of stems; 5-20 cm long; arranged spirally on stems.